 - All data is sent using HTTPS directly to Citrix servers - no third-party data hosting services.

 - All data is secured on Citrix servers and is accessible only by authorized individuals.

-CEIP Opt-out policies and the user interface (UI)
+CEIP opt-out policies and the user interface (UI)

 The RealTime Connector defines the following registry entries controlling CEIP metrics:

-If absent or set to 0, the user controls the CEIP metrics collection.
+When absent or set to 0, the user controls the CEIP metrics collection.
 If present and set to nonzero, metrics collection is disabled and the opt-out UI is hidden.

 On 64-bit Windows, the RealTime Connector checks both HKEY_LOCAL_MACHINE\Software\Citrix and HKEY_LOCAL_MACHINE\Software\Wow6432Node\Citrix for this value.

-If absent or set to 0, the user did not opt out of CEIP metrics collection.
+When absent or set to 0, the user did not opt out of CEIP metrics collection.
 If present and set to nonzero, the user opted out of CEIP metrics collection.

 In the Settings dialog screen, the RealTime Connector adds a check box.